地點：環保復育公園緩坡，基隆，臺灣 (25.145986N, 121.805194E)

 Coral’s original habitat has disappeared and it has been unable to recover, leaving only whitened withered bodies floating in the sea, and trying to pull at our memory of nature when coral thrived in the oceans.

 My artwork responds to the theme of sustainable ocean in ecological coexistence.

 Reefs are "sea rainforests".
 They could reduce the speed of coastal erosion, like a natural breakwater.

 And coral reefs can maintain marine biodiversity, preserve the fisheries economy, provide eco-tourism and also they have medicinal value for modern medicine.

 However, our natural coastal coral reef ratio is reduced year by year; in the marine ecosystem it is a very serious warning.
-Therefore, I chose coral as the corresponding thinking the environment, and as the object of the shape the work.
+Therefore, I chose coral as the corresponding thinking for the environment, and as the object of the shape for the work.

 When I am making the land art, the place or site is an important element to consider.